Key takeaways

 You can also try to save by checking with your VA mortgage lender for any discounts or rebates.
 Additionally, some closing cost and down payment assistance programs might be available at the state level — some specifically for veterans.
 You can ask your lender about the availability of these programs or contact your state’s housing authority.

-• The VA funding fee is a fee tacked on VA loans.
-It helps protect taxpayers in case you default on your loan.
+• The VA funding fee is a one-time charge tacked on VA loans.
+It’s coverage for compensating the lender in case you default.
 The exact cost of your funding fee varies — it all depends on your down payment size and whether you are a first-time VA loan borrower.
-For example, if you are a first-time borrower and you put down 5 percent, the funding fee will be 1.5 percent of the total loan amount.
+For example, if you are a first-timer and you put down 5 percent, the current funding fee will be 1.5 percent of the total loan amount.
+If you put down less, it jumps to 2.15 percent.
+Contribute 10 percent or more, and it drops to 1.25 percent.